 - What did you learn about UPS and its business environment from the case that was presented?
 Ask yourself: What did I fail to learn?
 What other types of information resources would have helped me learn more?
 How might I have acquired such resources? - Think about what you have learned about online commerce and the business models of other companies.
+What ideas and learning resources were critical to this new learning?
 Write down some key principles that seem to work.
-Then critique the online business approach and model used by UPS.
+Then critique the online business approach and model used by UPS based on your new learning.

-This is just one example of learner-self interaction types of questions.
+These are just a few examples of learner-self interaction types of questions.
 Instead of such open-ended queries, learners might simply respond to a checklist of skills and competencies to indicate if they have acquired them or not.
-Learner could submit their responses individually in an online form after which they could read their peers' responses.
+Learners could submit their responses individually in an online form after which they could read their peers' responses.
 Additional reflection papers or activities could wrap around such a submission process.
-Other options could have students personally reflect in a wiki that accumulates all student posts, or require them to individually reflect on their learning progress (or on a set of questions like those in the MIT example) in a blog.
+Other options could have students personally reflect in a wiki that accumulates all student posts, or requires them to reflect individually on their learning progress (or on a set of questions like those in the MIT example) in a blog.
 Yet another possibility would be to use a threaded discussion forum for student reflections.
 Each student might post a designated thread.